October 24, 2020#writing📜🌲

 Believe it or not, my interest in Hypertext is directly related to all the madness and despair going on outside.
 Until we can address the philosophical challenges to our age-- its complete reversal of our established ways of knowing, thinking, and communicating-- our efforts at systemic change will be always be at risk of getting swallowed up and subverted by this giant Holographic machine.

 We have to create a new way of thinking, one that is not at the mercy of poorly-understood technology.
-It may sound a little starry-eyed and tech-broey to say so, but I think these tools for thought can play a major role.
+It may sound a little starry-eyed and tech-broey to say so, but I think these tools for thought can play a role.
+The original purpose of the computer was to 'augment the human intellect', after all.